 Women and men are equal, but different.
-In this age of 'kick-ass' women and 'strong' women in genre fiction, writers need to understand those differences in order to write realistic female characters.
+In this age of 'kick-ass' women and 'strong' women in genre fiction, writers need to understand those differences in order to write realistic female and male characters.
 This 2 hour workshop aims to help writers understand the physiological and psychological differences in how women and men get into arguments/fights, how they behave during altercations, and how they feel about them afterwards.
-In addition, it covers key points on how women fight, physically, - and the way those differs to how men fight.
+In addition, it covers key points on how women fight, physically, - and the way those differ to how men fight.
 Suitable for writing characters who are either untrained in martial arts, or who are trained.
 Learn the small, vital details that will make your fight scene immersive and realistic to your readers.

 NOTE: This workshop can also be done in a 3 hour format to allow for writing exercises.

-MASTERCLASS The Masterclass goes into more detail, and also work with authors to step through fight scenes and physically block out how positioning, fighting techniques and settings will work in their own fight scene, from their own work in progress.
+MASTERCLASS The Masterclass goes into more detail, and also works with authors to step through fight scenes and physically block out how positioning, fighting techniques and settings will work in their own fight scene, from their own work in progress.
 Students also get to critique 3 scenes - time permitting.
 3 Hours

 From the Inside, Out